If you don't reach your goals, it doesn't mean your relationship is a failure!

 Be alert, but not automatically alarmed.
 Stop and ask yourself: Is this situation unsafe or just uncomfortable for my child?
 Is it an emergency or a new challenge?

-Don’t take it personally if your teenager treats you badly.
+If your teenager treats you badly, realize that it may not be about you at all.
 You can’t always judge his character on the consistency of in-house politeness, clear speech or degree of eye contact.
 Instead, notice what teachers say and whether he’s welcome at his friends’ houses.
 Also, observe his manners with neighbors, salespeople and servers in restaurants.

 Mogel readily acknowledges that parenting is hard work and that the competition is fierce.
 However, parents who are intent on raising self-reliant, resilient and accountable young people will gladly put forth the effort.